 2. Empower Customers with User-Friendly Self Service

 In the banking industry, your customers are your most important users, and these consumers now expect certain levels of personalization and innovation when they interact with you.
 They engage with you digitally to avoid long wait times and complicated processes, but you need to make sure that your online experiences overcome these challenges.
 Help lower waiting times by enabling self-service, especially for easy inquiries like account details and the ability to make changes on their own.
 You’ll provide information at your customers’ fingertips, and provide channels for them to give input on ways to improve.
+Consumer education is increasing, as financial institutions saw a 25x increase in clients accessing thought content over the last two years, and you need to stand out by seamlessly surfacing these resources.
 And in addition to streamlining their journeys, this will also lower the cost to serve your customers!

 HomeEquity Bank, a leading provider of reverse mortgages, was dealing with outdated systems and manual processes that made it difficult for them to grow and provide cost-effective support to their customers.
 They implemented a digital experience for customers and partners that unlocked this user-friendly self-service, enabling users to view account details and make basic changes on their own that previously required HomeEquity Bank intervention.
 This empowers their customers to problem solve on their own, reducing costs and letting employees focus on bigger customer needs.

 3. Unleash Your Employees to Better Collaborate & Problem Solve